robertjchristian/MRC/MRC47.md

-# MRC47
+# Title: MRC47 Distribution of Historical Builder Reward MOR Tokens Stored in the Smart Contract
-## Distribution of Historical Builder Reward MOR Tokens Stored in the Smart Contract
+## Authors: Smart Agents

 ## Context
 - Since February 8th 2024 the MOR emissions for Builder Rewards have been building up in the Distribution Smart Contract.